Go Girl is a trading name of Sabre Insurance Company Limited.

 - Provide further clarification as to the circumstance of a claim if you make a claim under the Policy

-Your information will continue to be used for the purposes outlined above once your Policy ends, until the telematics device is disabled.
-Data collected by the telematics device may be disclosed to third parties with your permission in the following circumstances:
+If the policy is terminated anonymised data will continue to be collected from the vehicle and the user of the vehicle until the device is disabled..
+Data collected by the telematics device may be disclosed to third parties with your permission or in the following circumstances:

 - If required for installation, servicing or if the device needs to be disabled

 - Where there is a requirement by law to disclose such information

 If you wish to learn more regarding telematics data, please contact us using the details set out in section 13.

 We may also use your personal information to provide you with information about our products or services of our partners which may be of interest to you where you have provided your consent.